KansasLinuxFest/website/content/pages/prospectus.md

 ## Information for possible sponsors

-## What is Free/Libre Open Source and Open Knowledge Association of Kansas
+## What is Free/Libre Software and Open Knowledge Association of Kansas
 FLOSOKAKS (openkansas.us)?

-The Free/Libre Open Source and Open Knowledge Association of Kansas is a new organization in Kansas started with the goal of promoting Free/Libre Open Source Software and Open Knowledge in the state of Kansas.
+The Free/Libre Software and Open Knowledge Association of Kansas is a new organization in Kansas started with the goal of promoting Free/Libre Open Source Software and Open Knowledge in the state of Kansas.